demivi/cpw/README.md

 #### Manual installation

-If you don't want to use the repository, copy and paste this into your terminal:
+If you don't want to use the above repository, copy and paste this into your terminal:
 ```
 wget https://raw.githubusercontent.com/demivi/PKGBUILDs/master/cpw/PKGBUILD && \
 makepkg -si